You want smart political talk without the meltdowns?

 What are you beginning to see?

-Uh so we didn't do just head to head.
+So we didn't do just head-to-head.

-We we included all the others, but at Wisconsin, uh we have Trump up by 2.6 uh at 45.6 to 43 point zero.
+But at Wisconsin, we have Trump up by 2.6 at 45.6 to 43.0.

-And in uh Michigan, we have uh Trump up by 2.1 uh 45.1 to 43.
+And in Michigan, we have Trump up by 2.1.

-But I think the the real phenomenon is we've seen people drop off of Kennedy and move to undecided.
+But I think the real phenomenon is we've seen people drop off of Kennedy and move to undecided.

 I think Matt does three.

-I think it's simpler, but you know, very interested and very, very, you know, likely to vote.
+But very interested and very, very, you know, likely to vote.

-We find those kind of move toward Biden, and those people are in most cases well below 60.
+We find those kind of move toward Biden, and those people are, in most cases, well below 60.

-It affects the number of people who want to walk doors, the number of people who want to make calls, it it filters down to the entire thing, and the Democrats incredible get off the vote depends on people being a little enthusiastic.
+It affects the number of people who want to walk doors, the number of people who want to make calls.

-So I think it affects more than election day.
+So I think it affects more than Election Day.

-Well what are you seeing as it relates to Kamala Harris?
+What are you seeing as it relates to Kamala Harris?

 Are you seeing what Matt is seeing?

-So we didn't we didn't measure that.
+So we didn't measure that.

-And we will have uh North Carolina uh tomorrow.
+And we will have North Carolina tomorrow.

-So that was kind of so is is mo is all of your polling post-assassination attempt?
+So is all of your polling post-assassination attempt?

 Yes, sir.